melinamboedecker/E_Commerce_Back_End/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-This is a working Express.js API that uses Sequelize to interact with a MySQL database.
+This is an Express.js API that uses Sequelize to interact with a MySQL database.
 You can use API testing tools to interact with the e-commerce database.
 The database has tables for products, categories, tags, and product tags.

 ## Table of Contents:
 * [Installation](#installation)